Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Experiments

 \subsection{Advantages enabled by interpretability}

-In this subsection, we show some superior advantages of CBSA over non-interpretable attention mechanisms.
-The most essential one is its interpretability, which further induces other desirable properties such as robustness and emergent segmentation.
+In this subsection, we show superior advantages of CBSA over black-box attention mechanisms.
+The most essential aspect of our CBSA is its interpretability, which induces other desirable properties such as robustness and emergent segmentation.

-\myparagraph{Learning compact and structured representation} Similar to \mcr2, our optimization objective~\eqref{eq:new-MCR2} also aims to learn compact and structured representations, i.e., compressing input tokens towards low-dimensional structures such as a mixture of subspaces.
-To verify that CBSA can achieve this goal, we evaluate the linear-attention-like variant of CBSA~\eqref{eq:variant-2} on synthetic data.
-As illustrated in \figref{fig:3d}, we emulate image tokens as points in a 3-dimensional space, where ground-truth clustering memberships are indicated by color, and apply~\eqref{eq:variant-2} iteratively.
-Since the operation is directly performed in the ambient space and no parameterized subspace is required, this procedure can be executed in a purely forward manner under supervision.
+\myparagraph{Compact and structured representation} Similar to \mcr2~\cite{Yu:NIPS2020-MCR2}, our optimization objective~\eqref{eq:CoCa} aims to learn compact and structured representation by compressing input tokens towards low-dimensional subspaces.
+To confirm whether its iterative gradient steps can actually achieve this goal, we iterates the linear attention variant of CBSA~\eqref{eq:variant-2} on synthetic data, where image tokens are modeled as the points in a three-dimensional space $\R^3$.
+Specifically, it is conducted on each class in the ambient space (thus being parameter-free) with a forward-only manner.
+As shown in \figref{fig:3d}, the representation ultimately admits a union of well-separated one-dimensional subspaces after $1024$ iterations.